NCERT Solutions For Class 9 Science Chapter 5 - The Fundamental Unit Of Life

 Answer:

 Cells were discovered in 1665 by Robert Hooke.
-He was examining a thin slice of cork using a primitive microscope designed by.
+He was examining a thin slice of cork using a compound microscope designed by him.
 He saw that the structure of the cork at a microscopic level is similar to that of a honeycomb.
 It had several small chambers like those in a honeycomb.

 These small chambers were termed cells.